-Dr. Martin Robinson Delany was born on the 6th of May, 1812 in Charles Town, West Virginia, U.S.A, the second of 5 children, born to his parents were Samuel Delany and the former Pati Martha Peace.
-His father was a slave, but his mother was a free person.
+Dr. Martin Robinson Delany was born in Charles Town, Virginia (now West Virginia) on the 6th of May, 1812.
+Dr. Delany was the second of 5 children born to Samuel Delany and the former Pati Martha Peace.
+His father was a slave but his mother was a free person.
+Dr. Delany was born with the status of his mother according to Virginia law.
 His grandparents were African.
-His mother moved to Chambersburg, Pennsylvania, in 1822 where it was not a crime for a black person to learn to read and write.
-In 1823, his father purchased his freedom and travelled to Chambersburg be with his family.
+According to Wikipedia, Dr. Delany was educated as a child and learned to read and write using The New York Primer and Spelling Book.
+It was against the law in Virginia to educate black people so when it was discovered in 1822 that Dr. Delany was learning to read and write, his mother moved with her children to Chambersburg, Pennsylvania.
+It was not a crime for a black person to learn to read and write in Pennsylvania.
+In 1823, his father purchased his freedom and travelled to Chambersburg to be with his family.

-Upon his return to the United States, he joined the Civil War effort, and served as a recruiting agent for black soldiers.
+Dr. Delany moved his family to Wilberforce, Ohio in the latter part of 1864 in the interest of their education.
+He joined the Civil War effort in March of 1865, and served as a recruiting agent for black soldiers.
 He became a surgeon with the 104th Colored Unit.
 In 1865 he was made a Major, becoming the first black man to achieve this commission.
 Earlier that year, he had met with President Abraham Lincoln, who was much impressed with him.
+President Lincoln wrote to his Secretary of War, Edwin M. Stanton, that Dr. Delany was, “a most extraordinary and intelligent man.”
 Dr. Delany was posted to Hilton Head Island, South Carolina.
-After the war, he was unsuccessful in 1874, in a bid to become Lieutenant Governor of South Carolina.
+Dr. Delany left military service in 1868, but he remained in Hilton Head, South Carolina during the Reconstruction as an officer in the Freedmen’s Bureau.
+In 1874, Dr. Delany was unsuccessful in a bid to become Lieutenant Governor of South Carolina.

 Reference: The Black Abolitionist Papers, Volumn II Canada, 1830-1865.